avocado-linux/docs/src/content/docs/guides/development-environment.md

 ---
-title: Setting Up Development Environment
+title: Development Environment
-description: How to set up your development environment for the Avocado SDK.
+description: How to set up your Avocado SDK environment.
 ---

 ## Prerequisites